acgetchell/mundus-atrox/src/journals/twentieth.md

 8. *Viker* eats one of the Kuo-toa as it was casting a spell, doing 21 HP damage.
 9. A Kuo-toa throws a net over *Geral* and *Tysnera* uses Protective Wings as a reaction to cause the net to miss.
 Another throws a net over Calmul’s Steel Defender and misses.
 The last one nets *Avren* and she is now restrained.
 I get attacked by a Hold Person spell and become paralyzed.
 10. *Avren* throws the net off of her.
-11. *Tasbros* gets attacked by a Kuo-toa with a Mancatcher and is grappled.
+11. *Tasbros* gets attacked by a Kuo-toa with a Mancatcher polearm and is grappled.
 12. *Tysnera* casts Banishment on 2 of the Merrow and they disappear.
 13. A Merrow spears *Viker* with it's Harpoon and does 14 HP damage.
 Then, it starts reeling her in.